TimOosterhuis/MAS-project/index.md

 * * *

 # [](#header-1)The Game
 Klaverjassen is a strategic card game frequently played among Dutch students.
-The game is played with two teams of two players.
+The strategic The game is played with two teams of two players.
 The first team which reaches a total of 1500 points wins the game.
 The game consists of a number of hands in which points can be gained.
 The objective of each hand is to collect more points than the other team.
 Every card from 7 and up is used for the game, this comes down to a total of 32 cards.
 These 32 cards are divided evenly between Each player, this means that everyone receives eight cards at the beginning of each hand.